BillMax Coverages

 Ideally, for best functionality, Coverages should be maintained by Access Point.
 Doing so offers the possibility of spatial applications that involve customer service addresses (for example, the automatic assignment of a service address to an Access Point).

-However, coverage data provided by third-party vendors often doesn’t include this data.
+However, coverage data provided by third-party vendors often does not include this data.
 For this reason, it is possible to load Coverages such that the Access Point references are “virtual” in nature.
 For example, a provider offers services via fiber and wireless.
 Each technology, has three tiers of service(speed).
 For such a scenario, at a minimum 6 separate shapefiles would be required.
-All of which could be loaded and associated with a single virtual Access Point (if the shapefiles have all the needed attributes, or via 6 access points with the appropriates settings if the attributes aren’t available in the files).
+All of which could be loaded and associated with a single virtual Access Point (if the shapefiles have all the needed attributes, or via 6 access points with the appropriates settings if the attributes are not available in the files).